 The viral office-comedy clip that circulated around Claude was not franchise news.
-Its useful lesson is narrower and more photographic: generated video increasingly imitates camera grammar without recording a scene.
+The photographic point is sharper: generated video can now imitate camera grammar without recording a scene.

 The clip worked because it understood a visual language viewers already know: deadpan framing, office fluorescents, awkward pauses, reaction shots and the sense that a documentary crew happened to catch something slightly embarrassing.

-That makes the story more useful than a novelty post.
-Generated video can now simulate the look of a filmed scene, but it still relies on decades of camera decisions: lens perspective, blocking, handheld timing, interview framing, exposure habits and editorial rhythm.
+That pushes the story beyond novelty.
+Generated video can simulate the look of a filmed scene, but it still leans on decades of camera decisions: lens perspective, blocking, handheld timing, interview framing, exposure habits and editorial rhythm.

 For photographers and filmmakers, the question is not whether cameras disappear.
 The sharper question is what happens when camera language becomes detachable from camera capture.